JCMexplains/writing-for-success-2023/textbook.md

 Another punctuation mark used to indicate a full stop is the colon:
 **:**

 Use a colon to introduce lists, quotes, examples, and explanations.
-You can also use a colon after the greeting in business letters and memos.

-> Dear Hiring Manager:
->
-> To: Human Resources
->
-> From: Deanna Dean

-### Colons to Introduce a List
+### Introducing a List

 Use a colon to introduce a list of items.
 Introduce the list with an independent clause.